ViewMoreInfo.com

 3. Staub: Another French player in the cast iron arena, Staub is renowned for its dark interior enamel, which is perfect for browning and searing.

-4. Field Company: A modern entrant, Field Company focuses on creating lighter and smoother cast iron skillets.
+4. Field Company: A modern entrant, Field Company focuses on creating lighter and smoother cast iron pans.
 They marry traditional techniques with modern innovations.

 5. Finex: With its distinct geometric design and coil handle, Finex offers a modern twist on cast iron.
 The polished surface and unique octagonal shape set it apart.